stefan-hoeck/idris2-digest/docs/Text.md

   `Path`s from strings.
 In addition, this contains utility functions for dealing with paths in `String` form (making use of `Path` and its parser internally).
+* `Core.FC`: Provides data type `FC` for describing *file contexts*.
+  Every piece of information in a syntax or program tree is usually annotated with the corresponding file context, because this will be used for generating error messages that point to the right location in the code as well as when defining semantic tokens (for semantic highlighting).
+  Module `Core.FC` provides quite a few utilities for creating, inspecting, and manipulating (for instance, merging) file contexts.

 ## Pretty Printing